UPCOMING

 TEACHING

-I have spent years over a decade learning and practicing the art of teaching students how to write.
-I usually begin by sharing my appreciation of other writers.
-Then, I encourage my students to listen to and believe in the innate power of their unique life experiences.
+I have spent years learning and practicing the art of teaching students how to write.
+I usually begin by teaching them to appreciate great screenwriters.
+Next, I encourage them to tune into their unique life experiences - places where they are truly the experts.
 Little by little, their voices emerge.
-And then we just get to it, trying all kinds of things until we figure out what produces the best results.
+Then, we just get to it, learning through practice, experimentation, and risk taking.

-I am proud to be an Adjunct Assistant Professor of Screenwriting at USC’s School of Cinematic Arts.
+I am proud to be an Adjunct Assistant Professor of Screenwriting at USC’s School of Cinematic Arts, where I received my own education.
 I teach core curriculum BFA and MFA classes as well as electives.
-Over the years I have taught courses in Creating the Short Film, Writing the Feature Script, Advanced Feature Rewriting, and Writing the Relationship Screenplay.
-Prior to teaching at USC, I taught Writing for Film and Television at Loyola Marymount University, where I created courses for MFA Writing Students in Writing and Producing Reality and Nonfiction TV and Creating the Unscripted Series.
+My courses include Creating the Short Film, Writing the Feature Script, Writing the Relationship Screenplay, and Advanced Feature Rewriting,

 My current and former students win awards, screen at festivals, sell scripts and series, and get hired on a regular basis.
 I hope they will remember me kindly if I ever need a job.